jsa-research/limbus-buildgen/README.md

 ##### Planned for 1.1.0
 This release will implement cross compilation to mobile devices.

-* Implement cross compilation support for iOS with host `darwin-ndk-ios`
+* Implement cross compilation support for iOS with host `darwin-xcode-clang-ios-all`
-* Implement cross compilation support for Android with hosts `linux-ndk-android`, `darwin-ndk-android` and `win32-ndk-android`
+* Implement cross compilation support for Android with hosts `linux-ndkbuild-ndk-android-all`, `darwin-ndkbuild-ndk-android-all` and `win32-ndkbuild-ndk-android-all`
 * Add architectures as appropriate

 ##### Planned for 1.2.0
 This release will implement cross compilation to web browsers through Emscripten.

-* Implement cross compilation support for asm.js with hosts `linux-emcc-asmjs`, `darwin-emcc-asmjs` and `win32-emcc-asmjs`
+* Implement cross compilation support for asm.js with hosts `linux-make-emcc-asmjs`, `darwin-make-emcc-asmjs` and `win32-make-emcc-asmjs`

 ##### Further into the future
 Features which aren't needed for feature-completeness but are nice to have.